Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 Pros:

-• Genuinely free with no feature caps
+• Genuinely free with no feature cap

-• Sketch-compatible for smooth migration
+• Sketch-compatible for easy migration

 • Actively developed with regular updates